CameronScarpati/student-activity-tracker/student-activity-tracker.md

 1. I would like to take into account all the variables relating to the importance of an assignment: proximity to deadline and expected time, expected grade (for the specific class), percentage of the grade (in the syllabus), and some personal importance to specific classes (student's major classes).

-*This section aims to get ==accurate recommendations== for specific assignments to avoid bias and to complete higher-priority assignments first.*
+*This section aims to get __accurate recommendations__ for specific assignments to avoid bias and to complete higher-priority assignments first.*

 ---